The Art of Pricing Art

 I swear I just sensed the collective sighs and emphatic nods of artists everywhere.
 I hear you, my friends.
 It’s so TOUGH, right?!

-I spent an evening last night at the Muskoka Arts and Crafts Spring Members Show and let me tell you how absolutely flabergasted I was by the prices of some of the pieces displayed there.
+I spent an evening last night at a local art show and let me tell you how absolutely flabergasted I was by the prices of some of the pieces displayed there.
 I’m talking about some pretty magnificent work that was priced lower than what it costs me to get an hour long massage.

 I’m completely serious.